matiaspakua/tech.notes.io/pages/software_engineering/generative_ai.md

 ### Future predictions

 - **Generative AI in Creative Industries**: In the next 2-3 years, generative AI will enhance computer graphics and animation to create more realistic characters and environments, especially in 3D modeling.

 - **Virtual Assistants & Chatbots**: Generative AI will improve natural language understanding, making virtual assistants and chatbots more adept at handling complex conversations.

 - **Energy & Transportation**: It will optimize energy consumption and production, manage renewable energy sources, and improve energy distribution efficiency.
 In transportation, it will optimize traffic flow and predict vehicle maintenance needs.

 - **Long-Term Predictions (10-15 years)**: Generative AI will create accurate simulations in architecture, urban planning, and engineering, develop new materials and products, and enhance content creation in media.
 It will also impact self-driving cars, advanced robotics, and precision agriculture.

+### The Future of Jobs

+1. **Impact on Job Market**: The discussion highlights the inevitability of changes in the job market as a result of advanced technologies like generative AI.
+It emphasizes that while certain jobs may become obsolete, new opportunities will emerge, as has been the case throughout history.

+2. **Historical Examples**: Examples such as the transition from knocker uppers to alarm clocks and the disappearance of switchboard operator jobs with the advent of automated telephone exchange systems are few changes that we had pass throught.
+These examples illustrate how technological advancements have reshaped the job landscape in the past.

+3. **Automation of Repetitive Tasks**: The potential for automation of tasks that are repetitive, dirty, dull, dangerous, or difficult (the four D's) through generative AI.
+This automation would free up human resources to focus on more human-centric skills such as creativity, problem-solving, empathy, and leadership.

+4. **Role of Humans in Generative AI Companies**: Despite the use of generative AI technology, companies in this space still heavily rely on human involvement across various roles including developers, artists, customer relations, project managers, writers, creative directors, and producers.

+5. **Liberation and Creativity**: The generative AI revolution will liberate individuals from mundane tasks, enabling them to become creators in their own right.
+The barriers to creative expression will diminish, allowing for the simplification and democratization of creative production tools.

+6. **Emphasis on Human Skills**: The importance of strengthening unique personal emotional skills that computers cannot replicate.
+Skills like creativity, empathy, problem-solving, and leadership are highlighted as essential for success in the future job market.

+7. **Advice for Individuals**: Invest in expanding their consciousness, understanding their uniqueness, and honing their interpersonal, emotional, and creative skills to thrive in the evolving job landscape.

+These topics collectively paint a picture of a future where generative AI plays a significant role in reshaping the job market, while emphasizing the continued importance of uniquely human skills and creativity.

 # Reference